 CADAVRE EXQUIS: an immersive art showcase

-Myriam Achard – CADAVRE EXQUIS is an exhibition that highlights the work of what we consider at Phi among the greatest artists of contemporary art of today: Laurie Anderson, Hsin-Chien Huang, Marina Abramović, Olafur Eliasson, Antony Gormley, Paul McCarthy… Actually we did the curation of this exhibition before La Biennale di Venezia 2019, but I discovered BODYLESS there which was really impressive.
-We added it afterwards: it’s such a powerful work that it made sense to invite it as well.
-Among the 9 works of CADAVRE EXQUIS there is also an augmented reality project, PREREQUISITES 7 by Koo Jeong A, located on the rooftop of the building.
-Amazing to see a huge cube floating above Montreal!
+Myriam Achard - CADAVRE EXQUIS is an exhibition that highlights the work of what we consider at Phi among the greatest artists of contemporary art of today: Laurie Anderson, Hsin-Chien Huang, Marina Abramović, Olafur Eliasson, Antony Gormley, Paul McCarthy… Actually we did the curation of this exhibition before La Biennale di Venezia 2019, but I discovered BODYLESS there which was a real impressive.
+We added it afterwards: it's such a powerful work that it made sense to invite it as well.
+Among the 9 works of CADAVRE EXQUIS there is also an augmented reality project PREREQUISITES 7 by Koo Jeong A, located on the rooftop of the building.
+Amazing to see a huge cube floating around Montreal!

-M. A. – We wanted to show the link between VR and contemporary art.
+M. A. - We wanted to show the link between VR and contemporary art.
 We had almost always presented linear or interactive stories in virtual reality, here we are getting closer to something more conceptual.
-The two passions of Phoebe Greenberg – Phi Center founder and director – contemporary art and new technologies, are combined with this exhibition.
+The two passions of Phoebe Greenberg - Phi Center founder and director - contemporary art and new technologies, are combined with this exhibition.
 Our relationship with Acute Art (link), which produced a majority of the projects, has helped us to offer this type of exhibition with major artists.
-Finally they don’t showcase a project just one time, in one-off, but they can now present their works multiple times and to more audiences.
-New technologies are now an integral part of their artistic practice, with the advantage of reproducing endlessly the presentation to the public.
+Finally they don’t showcase a project just one time, in one-off, but they can now present their works at different places and more audiences.
+New technologies are now an integral part of their artistic practice, with the advantage of being able to reproduce endlessly the presentation to the public.

-M. A. – There were no real criteria in our selections except contemporary art.
-As an exhibition location we are not in the festival model – where VR is very much inspired by feature film’s festivals.
-We are not in the exclusive presentation of works, even if it can happen – we have 7 Canadian premieres here.
+M. A. - There were no real criteria in our selections except contemporary art, even though we have 7 Canadian premieres here.
+As an exhibition location we are not in the festival model - where VR is very much inspired by feature film’s festivals.
+We are not in the exclusive presentation of works, even if it can happen.

 Phi Centre: to infinity and beyond!